-ForgeFX has been a proud content development partner for Pearson Education for more than 10 years.
+ForgeFX has been a proud content development partner for Pearson Education for over 10 years.
 Developing over 100 simulation-based training programs and applications, across a number of different subjects and curricula, ForgeFX helps Pearson Education deliver digital learning products that transform students from passive audience members, to active participants in the learning process.

 This real-time 3D wave simulator demonstrates the connection between wind speed and ocean particle motion depth.
 The application helps students visualize how waves are the forward movement of water, due to the oscillation of water particles by the frictional drag of wind over the surface.